beautiful-code/bc-website/content/principles/clean-code-practices.md

 - **Unit tests** to ensure code works as expected
 - **Code reviews** to catch issues early

-### Conclusion
+**Code Review Checklist**
+Before submitting code for review, ask yourself:

+- Are variable and function names clear and descriptive?
+- Are functions small and focused on a single task?
+- Is the code easy to read and understand?
+- Are there any magic numbers or hardcoded values?
+- Is the code consistent with the existing codebase style?
+- Are there any obvious performance issues?

 Clean code is an investment in the future.
 The time spent writing clean, readable code today saves countless hours of debugging and maintenance tomorrow.
 Remember: code is written once but read many times.
 Make it count.